 Whether you are in a less conservative or more conservative country, I am always mindful of best cultural practice.
 Please do not be like this lady below and wear the shortest shorts and be ignorant.
-You will get stared at and and may make yourself more vulnerable and because of your dress, you might be caught in uncomfortable situations.
+Just because of how you dress, you will get stared at, may make yourself more vulnerable and be caught in uncomfortable situations.

 The restaurant is super basic but the food was far from it!

 We arrived at Wadi Musa in the evening, checked into our hotel then went for dinner.

 One of the seven wonders of the world and famous for it’s rock cut architecture, Petra has been very high on my bucket list.

 We had another early morning start so we could get to the Petra Visitor Centre by 6am.
 This meant we were able to be at The Treasury (which is around 20 mins walk from the entrance) with no crowds.